recallai/cliff-notetaker/README.md

 These events allow the backend to:

-- retrieve the recording
+- Retrieve the recording
-- create a transcript
+- Generate a transcript
-- retrieve the transcript
+- Retrieve the transcript
-- trigger AI summarization
+- Trigger AI summarization

 ---